tarantool/websocket/README.md

 Make underground fiber

-Make http websocket handshake
+When new tcp/ip connection accepted, make http websocket handshake fiber.

-If `wsserver:accept()` is not pending, than discard peer
+After handshake if `wsserver:accept()` is not pending, than discard peer.

 ### `wsserver:is_listen()`